SPIX23/shaiya-solutions/ep5/readme.md

 * ct files that disable the /iclear, /eclear, and /warning commands

-* ini file that enables the in-game clock in the game.exe to function - credits: ThatBestNub
+* ini file that enables the in-game clock in the game.exe to function (credits: ThatBestNub)

 **notes**